Send a Fragile Package Safely

 Step 4: Label it

 Labels should not be placed across a seam or a closure, in case the package needs to be opened for any reason.
+For example, if you are shipping overseas, customs might need to check the contents.

 Step 5: Send it

-Now that you’ve carefully packaged and labelled your fragile item, all that’s left to do is send it.
+Now that you’ve carefully packaged and labelled your fragile item(s), all that’s left to do is send it.
 Knowing that your items are properly secured takes stress out of the delivery, allowing you to put your feet up and rest easy.